Ohio State Fair: 1 dead, 2 critically injured in ride that was inspected

 "The ride had four riders per cart.
 This piece snapped off and the riders came out of the cart," she said.
 "At least two (people) flew through the air at least 20 feet before landing on their backs on the concrete."

-Deputies rushed to scene and asked fairgoers to step back.
+Deputies rushed to the scene and asked fairgoers to step back.

 Video footage showed the chaos and horror of witnesses.
 "It's my worst nightmare!" one person screamed.